 - Be sure not to over whisk the cake batter.
 A little lumpy is ok.

-- If baking two pans at once, switch the oven racks they are on halfway through.
+- If doubling the recipe and baking two pans at once, switch the oven racks they are on halfway through.

 Add Your Own Notes